azavea/noaa-hydro-data/README.md

 * [save_huc2_comids.ipynb](src/notebooks/save_huc2_comids.ipynb): Save COMIDs for HUC2 02 which is used for testing purposes.
 * [huc8_streamflow_query.ipynb](src/notebooks/huc8_streamflow_query.ipynb): Run benchmarks using HUC8 streamflow query
 * [rechunk_zarr_subset.ipynb](src/notebooks/rechunk_zarr_subset.ipynb): Save a subset of NWM and rechunk it to use in benchmarking experiments.
+* [convert_netcdf_to_zarr.ipynb](src/notebooks/convert_netcdf_to_zarr.ipynb): Convert a sample NWM Predictions dataset to Zarr.
+First do it by downloading the source files and converting locally, and then do it by reading from and writing to S3 directly.

 ## Local Database Setup